Hernán García de Gonzalo: Career

 In 1966 the University of Chile hired him as a full professor to teach and do research at the Department of Economics.
 He taught space economy to graduate students at Escolatina and basic economics and statistics to undergraduate students at the School of Economy and Administration till 1973.
-During this period President Salvador Allende appointed him, professor Eduardo Cruz-Coke and other professionals to study the exploitation of the Caliche, a mineral with a low percentage of nitrate.
+During this period President Salvador Allende appointed him, professor Carlos Cruz-Coke and other professionals to study the exploitation of the Caliche, a mineral with a low percentage of nitrate.
 In 1970 he was appointed Director of the School of Economics and Administration.
 Due to political instability in the country, the School was divided in the North School based in Marxian economics and the South School based in Keynesian economics.
 He remained the Director of the Keynesian School until the end of 1973.
 In January 1971 President Allende sent him for two months to visit 17 countries to research the possible technical collaboration to his government; including a new port in Talcahuano and the factory of bearings offered by Russia.
 At the beginning of 1974, he was appointed Undersecretary of Regional Planning, where he was in charge of the Physical and Administrative Regionalization of Chile, originating the Development Regional Fund and the Codecos and Coderes.
 In 1976 he was appointed to the University of Chile as Prorector, his obligation was to administrate the University in the economics and academic aspect.
 For better administration, he divided the University into eight branches with a Vice-rector at the head of the institution.
 He established the seed to create eight regional universities that would help to develop the regions.
 Every year the Prorector discussed with the Vice-rector of the region and the Deans the budget for every school and departments.
 The University of Chile in those days had around hundred thousand students and a staff of 12 thousand professors, assistant professors and academicians dedicated full-time to research.
 As the President of the University Publishing Company, he had to deal with the books that were going to be printed.
 He rebuilt the University Hospital J.J.
 Aguirre and bought new equipment for the surgery rooms.
 He also bought the land and a building for the School of Economy and Administration and established the School of Architecture on the same campus.
 He was able to reach an agreement with the government of USA for the acquisition of a large size computer and with the University of California to run the Cyclotron that was donated by this University.
 He approved a new construction for the School of Science and founded the magazine that reported the activities of the University.
 Garcia De Gonzalo signed cultural agreements with many universities in the world including with the University of Hokkaido in Japan, National University of Asunción in Paraguay, Federal University of Rio de Janeiro in Brazil, Cairo University in Egypt, Central University of Ecuador, etc. He organized the Center for the Development of Easter Island and wrote the regulation for the admission of foreign students and native minorities as Araucanians, Aymaras, Easter Island students, etc.